Squishy6094/character-select-coop/API-Docs.md

 This function doesn't loop due to the `unlockableCharPlacement` being set, thus only running once.
 (Character locations will never be under `2`)

 ## Muted Character Voice
-A character can have a muted voice by having their input table be `nil`, This can be hooked as usual causing no voicelines to play
+A character can have a muted voice by having their input table be `nil`, This can be hooked as usual causing no voice lines to play

 Example: `VOICETABLE_CHAR = {nil}`